simdjson/iossimdjson/README.md

 Let us 'downgrade' the skylake processor by disabling AVX instructions, we then get speeds of 1.9 GB/s, 1.4 GB/s, 1.6 GB/s, 1.3 GB/s.
-So with a corrected clock, we find that Apple's A12 processor is somewhere between a skylake processor with AVX disabled and a full skylake processor, with the caveat that we have the 'scale' the frequency of the iPhone processor artificially.
+So with a corrected clock, we find that Apple's A12 processor is somewhere between a skylake processor with AVX disabled and a full skylake processor, with the caveat that we have to 'scale' the frequency of the iPhone processor artificially.